logaretm/vee-validate/docs/guide/displaying-errors.md

 ## Displaying Multiple error messages

-Another use-case is that you might want to dispaly all the errors for an input, typically to allow the user to fix multiple input errors at once.
+Another use-case is that you might want to display all the errors for an input, typically to allow the user to fix multiple input errors at once.
 The `errors.collect('fieldName')` method collects all error messages for a specific field into an array.

 ```html
 <input type="text" name="fieldName" v-validate.continues="'required|alpha|min:5'">